ladybug-tools/contributing/README.md

 Contributing to Ladybug Tools Projects
 =========================================

-Ladybug Tools welcomes contributions to all our [projects on Github](http://www.github.com/ladybug-tools).
+Thank you for considering contributing to Ladybug Tools.
+We welcome contributions to all our [projects on Github](http://www.github.com/ladybug-tools) and from anyone, even if you are new to open source we will be happy to help you to get started.
+Most of the Ladybug Tools developers started learning programming through developing for Ladybug Tools.

 Issues
 ------
 Feel free to submit issues and enhancement requests to each repository.

 Contributing
 ------------
 Please refer to each project's contributing file for style guidelines.
 In general, we follow the "fork-and-pull" Git workflow.